Updated July 10, 2023

 |Salary payable A/C||XX|

 In this step, the salaries payable are debited, and so the value reduces on the Balance Sheet.
-Thesalariesexpense is debit here as there may be some amount of salaries that have accrued but haven’t been yet reflected in the salaries payable.
+The salaries expense is debited here as some may have accrued but haven’t yet been reflected in the salaries payable.

 Where to Record Salaries Payable?

 The amount in the salary payable account represents the business’s liability owed to the employees as of the balance sheet date.
 Further, such payments are usually made within less than a year, and the payable salary account is reported under current liabilities on the balance sheet.
 Theoretically, the salary payable account balance increases with credit and decreases with a debit.

 The main differences between salary payable and salary expense are: